MakiyaCro/Starcitizen-Puzzle-Challenge-/README.md

 A secure, stateless puzzle game website for Star Citizen fans, built with React and Flask.

+Clause.ai was used in the development in this code.

 ## Features

 - **Dark-themed UI** with Star Citizen aesthetics